Friday, December 17, 2010

 Still life with Magic Moon

-And once again the subject is reinvented !
+And once again the composition is reinvented !
 This version is even larger.

 Still Life in Bright Yellow